Hillside (Melton - Vic.)

 Hillside has seen population growth performance typically on par with national averages when looking at short and medium term trends

-As of November 2025, the population of the Hillside (Melton - Vic.) statistical area is estimated at around 17,271 people.
-This figure reflects a decrease of 60 individuals since the 2021 Census, which recorded a population of 17,331.
-The current estimate is based on AreaSearch's validation of new addresses and analysis of resident population data from June 2024 ABS ERP release, totaling 17,269 plus two additional validated new addresses since the Census date.
-This results in a population density ratio of 2,106 persons per square kilometer, higher than the national average assessed by AreaSearch.
-Overseas migration contributed approximately 52% to overall population gains during recent periods.
+As of Feb 2026, the estimated population of the suburb of Hillside (Melton - Vic.) is around 17,274.
+This figure reflects a decrease of 57 people since the 2021 Census, which reported a population of 17,331.
+The current resident population estimate of 17,269 is based on AreaSearch's analysis of the latest ERP data release by the ABS (June 2024) and validation of two new addresses since the Census date.
+This results in a population density ratio of 2,106 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Overseas migration contributed approximately 52.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population